aDecoy/AI-gym_with_Mujoco-py/README.md

 This might be diffrent depending on you machine configurations.
 If it is not there just search for it in the explorer.
 Let your omputer know where to look for building C++ code with visual studio 2017

+I needed to do this also
+https://github.com/openai/mujoco-py/blob/master/.appveyor.yml#L16-L32, Look at "install:" and do
+- pip install -r requirements.txt
+- pip install -r requirements.dev.txt
+Maybe also some of the other stuff here

+If it does not work and it is asking for an io.h,  clone https://github.com/openai/mujoco-py git and run python setup.py install

 **Test Mujoco-py**